bytesnake/vim-graphical-preview/README.md

-# Display graphics in (N)ViM with SIXEL characters
+# Display graphics in (N)Vim with SIXEL characters

-Adds the ability to display graphics to (N)ViM.
+Adds the ability to display graphics to (N)Vim.
 This is developed for my digital notebook and is still in infancy.
 Expect weird behaviour and crashes.

 The picture's content is streamed via the SIXEL character set (see [1](https://saitoha.github.io/libsixel/), [2](https://en.wikipedia.org/wiki/Sixel), [3](https://www.vt100.net/docs/vt3xx-gp/chapter14.html) for more information)